 5. Meeting #2 – First Fitting

 You’ll set up another meeting with Darcy to come in and see the dress as it is marked up.
 You will try on the dress to make sure the measurements are accurate and that everything is lined up in the correct locations.
 This is the moment when you can begin to really visualize and see the dress becoming YOUR dress!

-This is where Darcy begins to sew your gown – to place lace or fabric in different places, and to fit the dress perfectly for you.
+This is where Darcy begins to sew your gown – to place lace or fabric in different places and to fit the dress perfect for you.
 Throughout this period, she may be in contact with you for minor tweaks or other measurements.
 This is your dress, and you want it to be fabulous!

 7. Final Fitting

 At your final meeting with Darcy, you get to see the final result!
 You are able to try on your dress, make sure it fits, and to show it off to all your best girlfriends!
 If there are any minor tweaks to be made, we make sure to leave a little time to complete them.